 Meet Mike Ertel

-Michael Ertel has been Supervisor of Elections for Seminole County for eleven years.
+Michael Ertel has been Supervisor of Elections for Seminole County for twelve years.
 In that time, the office has operated under the organization’s new mission statement: Efficient Elections – Excellent Service – Fiduciary Conservatism – Voter Confidence.

 Prior to becoming supervisor he was a radio personality and an award-winning writer and journalist.
 Ertel spent eight years in the U.S. Army with stints as a public affairs representative during the Los Angeles riots, Macedonian, and Bosnian operations.
 After the Army, he was in the public affairs field, including serving as Seminole County government’s first public information professional, as the director of public relations for a 185-location bank, and conducting post-disaster public relations for the State of Florida’s tourism marketing agency, Visit Florida.